Turning Science Into smarter decisions—and better health

 A Sample of Speaking Topics

-Lynne spent 10 days (and nights) without daylight, clocks, or other humans—50 feet underground in a Cold War-era missile silo.
-She emerged with lessons about what makes us tick, why our inner clocks get easily ticked off, and how to rescue our rhythms to live happier and healthier, and longer.
-Small changes in our behavior and environment can create big shifts.
+Lynne shares lessons learning from spending 10 days (and nights) without daylight, clocks, or other humans—50 feet underground in a Cold War-era missile silo.
+She emerged with a new understanding about what makes us tick, why our inner clocks get easily ticked off, and how to rescue our rhythms to live happier and healthier, and longer.

 Circadian Edge in Sports

-Work with Lynne to customize a talk or workshop to fit the needs of your organization.
+Work with Lynne to customize a keynote or workshop to fit the needs of your organization.
 Reach out to see how she can help you.

 Request more Information

-Drop Lynne a line to find out more about how she can help your organization.
+Drop Lynne a line to find out more about how she can help you or your organization.

 Name